prof3ssorSt3v3/tinyshell/README.md

 # STYLES

+Version 1.x of the Tiny\$hell framework styles use **flexbox** for alignment and layout instead of the floats that were used in version 0.x of the framework.

 ## Pages

 To create pages, simply add a **div** or **section** to the **body** and give it the class "page".